SMSLink-ro/Example-for-sending-SMS-using-Python-with-BULK-Endpoint-v.3/README.md

 ## System Requirements

-Python with the following packages:
+Python 3 with the following packages:

   * hashlib
+  * OrderedDict from collections
   * os
+  * requests
+  * re
   * tempfile
   * time
-  * requests
-  * re

 ## Additional modules and integrations